 The average 13 to 19-year-old is getting only seven hours of sleep per night.
-The National Sleep Foundation recommends children in this age range receive 9 to 10 hours of sleep each night.
+The National Sleep Foundation recommends children in this age range receive 9 to 10 hours of sleep each night, and for more information on other age brackets and the amount of sleep they should be getting can be seen by looking at the likes of these Sleep Statistics and others found online.
 Although teens feel that they are invisible to the world, it is important that they are getting the recommended amount of sleep, or at least closer than what they’re currently getting.
 Only around 15% of teens are sleeping at least 8.5 hours per night and those numbers are alarming.
 There are health problems as well as other consequences of sleep deprivation are not invisible to teens.

 Teens who aren’t getting enough sleep make poorer decisions, perform substandard on tests and are unable to concentrate and focus as usual.
 It is possible that your teen forgets vital, important information due to their lack of sleep.
 Your teen’s diet is also affected when there is a lack of sleep, since they often turn to sweets, energy drinks and other not-so-good treats to fuel them up.

 Acne is a major problem affecting almost 90% of all teens at some point.
 One reason for the increased acne is – you guessed it – a lack of sleep.
 Not getting the recommend amounts of sleep each night puts your teen at a greater risk for acne, so there’s plenty of reason for your kid to catch their ZZZs.

 Teens who are not getting enough rest may also be more prone to anger and aggression and may even become violent toward other people.
 Teens who aren’t getting enough rest are easily agitated at school.